Top tips for going on a dog-friendly picnic

 When it comes to looking for a park to enjoy your day in, it’s crucial that you find a spot with plenty of shade.
 Ideally, it will be quiet too, but it is important that you find a picnic spot your dog won’t overheat in.
 Picnicking in a woodland area might be the best option for your pooch for finding shade.

-To help prevent your pooch from overheating, you could buy them a Petface Cooling Coat, which comes in a variety of sizes.
+To help prevent your pooch from overheating, you could buy them a cooling coat.
 To help your dog keep cool in hot weather, all you have to do is place the coat in a bowl of cold water, wring out the excess water and then place around your dog.

 Once you’ve found the perfect location, make sure to check the area for any discarded bones and rubbish.
 A dog’s sense of smell is 10,000 times better than humans.
 This means they can easily sniff out things that humans can’t, which may be harmful to your pooch.
 Poultry bones, for example, can puncture a dog’s stomach if consumed.
 Always make sure to give the surrounding area a thorough check for any hazards.